Skip to content

 Related case studies for this role

-Trainee pharmacist, Ali shares his day-to-day life of the role and his experiences in an NHS trust.
+Regional Chief Pharmacist, Sue shares her day-to-day life of the role and her experiences of a career in pharmacy.

 Read transcript